Introduction to Agile Lifecycle

 - The system has become obsolete.

 Agile methodology concentrates on developing the right product with minimum cost and no error.
-The agile development lifecycle is all about continuously evolving and emerging the development cycle.
+The agile development lifecycle is about continuously evolving and emerging the development cycle.

-Sprint Planning in Agile development LifeCycle
+Sprint Planning in Agile Development LifeCycle

 1. Sprint Planning